 The works in the exhibition include landscapes, still lifes, and depictions of people who were important to the artist.
 The exhibition also includes 16 of Schjerfbeck’s self-portraits from the period between 1884 and 1945, presented in a chronological order, which makes for an interesting viewing experience.
-In total, the exhibition features more than 130 paintings, drawings and sketchbooks.
+In total, the exhibition features some 130 paintings, drawings and sketchbooks.

 Get more out of your exhibition visit by ordering a guided tour or an exhibition intro!

 During exhibition intro, a guide presents both exhibitions in the museum auditorium with the help of audiovisual materials.
 Guided tours for this exhibition are held outside museum’s opening hours.
 Read more about private tours and exhibition intros

 Free exhibition intros in English are on even-numbered weeks on Sundays at 12:00.

 Sat 16 Nov, 12:00 Ateneum Hall.
 The Mirror and the Mask.
 In English.
 Read more